PeterM74/TallawongCarparkMonitor/README.md

 If you encounter a bug or crash, please file an [issue](https://github.com/PeterM74/TallawongCarparkMonitor/issues) with sufficient detail to replicate the bug.
 You may also submit requests to improve the experience through the `enhancements` tag.

 ### Updating historical dataset
-The historical tab on the app uses data from `2022-11-20` until `2023-12-06`.
+The historical tab on the app uses data from `2022-11-20` until `2024-08-06`.
 The app will need to be regularly updated with the latest data.
 Refer to the [Quarto doc](HistoricalData/HistoricalTallawongData.qmd) for information and code to load the latest data.

+Due to the Metro West extension, several months of data will be required to gather a reasonable estimate of the new parking usage.
+Until then, the estimates in the historical tab are likely to be inaccurate.